The Wild Diet Explained 2019: Does It Work?

 Once upon a time, way before Coca Cola was invented and McDonalds opened, before gushers and M&M’s were introduced… once upon a time, prior to the establishment of agriculture, there was no such a thing as fast food or factories that produced wheat and sugary snack foods.

 Crazy, no?
 How on earth did humanity survive then?
 What did they live on?

 Well, the simplest answer must be FOOD.
 Unless they were Gods or human beings who survived on magic potions that kept them breathing, they must have had what to eat.
-I know this for a fact.
-Otherwise you and me wouldn’t be here today.
+I know this for a fact, otherwise, you and I wouldn’t be here today.
 So, you want to know, what exactly did they eat?

 What Is The Wild Diet?

 If you are familiar with ABC’s 2016 reality show My Diet is Better Than Yours, then the name Abel James should ring a bell.
 Pioneered by Abel James, The Wild Diet became so popular, that it was featured on TV.
 The show featured a competition in which celebrities were paired up with Americans who needed to lose weight – the winning diet was the one that worked the best – in other words, the diet which the participant lost the most weight on.
 Abel worked with Kurt, helping him to lose 50 pounds in just 6 weeks of being on The Wild Diet.